spacelift-io/user-documentation/docs/integrations/cloud-providers/oidc/README.md

 {% if is_saas() %}
 !!! hint
     This feature is only available to paid Spacelift accounts.
-Please check out our [pricing page](https://spacelift.io/pricing) for more information.
+Please check out our [pricing page](https://spacelift.io/pricing){: rel="nofollow"} for more information.
 {% else %}
 !!! hint
     For this feature to work, the service you are integrating with needs to be able to access your Spacelift instance.
 For example, if you have deployed your Spacelift instance with an internal rather than public-facing load balancer, you will not be able to use OIDC Federation for AWS role assumption.